SquareBracketAssociates/Booklet-Glorp/Chapters/Glorp/Glorp.md

 common properties that can be modified.

-For instance, the only difference between `OneToManyMapping` and `ManyToManyMapping` is that the later is initialized to use a link table, but you can have a `OneToManyMapping` that uses a link table if you prefer, you simple send `useLinkTable` to it.
+For instance, the only difference between `OneToManyMapping` and `ManyToManyMapping` is that the latter is initialized to use a link table, but you can have a `OneToManyMapping` that uses a link table if you prefer, you simply send `useLinkTable` to it.

 #### Reference Classes.